Checkout for WooCommerce has the following structure for its template files:

 - You can then execute webpack with these commands:

-- npm run watch (Watches the source folder and builds the development versions of the TypeScript and Sass assets)
+- npm run start (Watches the source folder and builds the development versions of the TypeScript and Sass assets)

-- npm run production (Builds the production versions of the TypeScript and Sass assets)
+- npm run build (Builds the production versions of the TypeScript and Sass assets)